 |Covers:||The homeowner and the lender indirectly||The lender|

-When you borrow to buy or refinance a home, a bank or lender takes a risk that you will make good on your mortgage.
+When you take out a loan to buy or refinance a home, a bank or lender takes a risk that you will make good on your mortgage.

 Lenders look for low-risk borrowers with: